 Education is also an important part of this project as there are cultural beliefs that health professional involvement is not necessary.

-Men in particular needed to understand that the life and well-being of both the woman and child that is at stake.
+Men in particular needed to understand that the life and wellbeing of both the woman and child can can be at risk.

 More than 6,000 women are reached annually through this programme.

 Reduction of maternal deaths in childbirth and transmission of HIV from mothers to babies, impacting on the health and lives of the 12,000 people living on Mageta Island.